 The Anatomy of the Neck

 Firstly, if you are reading this, you’re likely looking for answers to what is causing your frequent headaches.
 Am I right?
 Headaches: is the cause inside your neck?
 Although headaches and migraines can be caused by many different factors, the problem starts in the neck (cervical spine).
 There are seven vertebrae and eight cervical nerves that make up the cervical spine.
 That is to say, the cervical nerves control your head, neck, shoulders, arms and hands.
 Also, the nerves send electrical impulses which are responsible for sensation, movement and function.
-Also, when enough pressure is applied to a nerve; sensation, movement and function can be altered.
-This shows up as numbness, tingling, pain, inflammation, decreased range of motion, neck pain and headaches.
-If the pressure continues, these symptoms can become chronic.
+Also, when sufficient pressure is applied to a nerve; sensation, movement and function can be altered.
+This shows up as numbness, tingling, burning, pain, inflammation, decreased range of motion, neck pain and headaches.
+If this pressure continues, these symptoms can become chronic.

 …Connect the dots between posture, headaches and neck pain